Incentivize Contribution and Learn Parameters Too: Federated Learning with Strategic Data Owners: Experiments

 \section{Experiments}

 Our results in \Cref{sec:without-payment,sec:with-payment} guarantee convergence of \Cref{algo:main_algo,algo:2-phase} to a pure Nash equilibrium under the given assumptions.
 However, it is important to ask how these FL algorithms behave in practice with real datasets under more general setups.
 We capture results in these realistic settings in our experiments.
-We train models on the CIFAR-10 ~\cite{CIFARKrizhevsky2009LearningML}, FeMNIST, and Twitter datasets~\cite{leaf2019} and compare the social welfare of \mech{}, \mechtwo{}, and \FedAvg.
-We also consider another algorithm \strategic{}.
+We train models on the CIFAR-10 ~\cite{CIFARKrizhevsky2009LearningML}, FEMNIST, and Twitter datasets~\cite{leaf2019} and compare the social welfare of \mech{}, \mechtwo{}, and \FedAvg.
+We also consider another algorithm \strategic{} as a baseline.
 In this algorithm, the agents choose to contribute their data strategically as in \mech{}, and stick to this contribution in the entire training phase of \FedAvg{} (details in \Cref{sec:strategic}).
-The algorithm proposed in \cite{murhekar2023incentives}, which is closest to this paper, do not consider the simultaneous learning of parameters and strategy updates, and is therefore not meaningful to compare against.
+The mechanisms/algorithms proposed in \Cref{tab:comparison_literature}, which are closest to this paper, do not use valuation functions that consider simultaneous learning and strategy updates and are therefore not meaningful to compare against.
+The cost function used is linear $c_i(s_i)=c_i\cdot s_i$, where $c_i$ is sampled from $U[0,1]$ for each agent.
+We choose our valuation function to be $v_i(w^k,s^k)=r_i-\mathcal{L}_i(w^k,s^k)$ where the $\mathcal{L}_i(w^k,s^k)$ is the loss evaluated on agents $i$'s test dataset at the $k$-th round of training.
+The social welfare is given by $\sum_{i \in N} v_i(w^k,s^k)$.
+We perform strategy updates using the numerical derivative as follows: $s_i^{k+1}=s_i^k-\frac{L_i(w_i^k)-L_i(w^{k-1})}{s_i^{k}-s_i^{k-1}}-c_i+\beta$.